Chamoniix/week-review/week9.md

 ## What I have to do

-### Building demo client Microsoft SSPI SECURE32.dll
+Building demo client Microsoft SSPI SECURE32.dll

+finish and rehearse the presentation

+Prepare and schedule the webex

+have a plan for my school report